Peter Bellew

 Peter Brendan Bellew is an Irish businessman who joined low-cost carrier Ryanair as chief operating officer (COO) since 2017.
 He has been in the tourism and aviation industry over 30 years.
 In July 2019, Bellew announced that he would be leaving Ryanair at the end of the year, joining rival airline, easyJet.
+He also served as Chief Operating Officer of Malaysia Airlines from 2015 to 2017.

 Early life

 Originally from Bettystown, Ireland, he was schooled at CBS St Marys Drogheda before attending C.B.C.
 Monkstown in Dublin.
 Bellew graduated with a Bachelor of Business Studies and MA in Economics from Trinity College Dublin in 1987.
 While at Trinity, he wrote for The Piranha, the college's satirical magazine.

 Early career

 In 1987, he joined CIE Tours, an Irish coach tour operator, as a manager in charge of its London operations.
 He subsequently founded Drive Ireland in 1989, Irish Cottage Club in 1998, and also ventured into online travel management with Vbnets / Wapprofit in 2001.